Our involvement with parents

 Nobody’s Perfect is a community-based parenting enrichment program delivered by facilitators to parents of children up to the age of five.
 It is designed to meet the needs of parents who are young, single parents, socially or geographically isolated, with little education or low income.

-The school accompaniment program allows all participating parents to be better informed about their children’s school progress and school events thanks to the notes and explanations in the diary.
+The school accompaniment program allows all participating parents to be better informed about their children’s school progress and school events thanks to the notes and explanations in their child’s agenda.

 Each child benefits from personalized help according to his or her needs and academic level.

-By participating in the school support workshops, parents find a warm place to create bonds and have the opportunity to develop a network of friends within a community where mutual aid and sharing are put forward.
+By participating in the school support workshops, parents find a warm place to create bonds and have the opportunity to develop a network of friends who offer mutual aid and sharing.

 Participating in Parent-Child Workshops helps to break isolation, get to know other parents, and access a place where parents can listen, trust and take a break.
 In addition, discussions are held on various topics related to the school system, nutrition, the health system and child development.